Tarantino's rainbow of psychopathic personalities

 Quentin Tarantino may have explored the colorful, bizarre, and disturbing world of the psychopath more fully than any other filmmaker.
 Indeed, films like Pulp Fiction, Kill Bill, and Django Unchained all portray—in almost comic detail—a series of characters who kill often and with little remorse, conscience, or humanity.
 But the crown jewel of Tarantino’s psychopathic portraits has to be his classic 1992 heist film Reservoir Dogs, starring Harvey Keitel, Tim Roth, Michael Madsen, and Steve Buschemi.

-In the film, the crime boss, Big Joe Cabot (Lawrence Turney) and his son, Nice Guy Eddie (Chris Penn), assemble a diverse group of criminals to pull off a big jewel heist, assigning each of them a color name (Mr. White, Mr. Brown, etc.) which is meant not only to protect their anonymity, but also to dehumanize them.
+In the film, the crime boss, Big Joe Cabot (Lawrence Turney), and his son, Nice Guy Eddie (Chris Penn), assemble a diverse group of criminals to pull off a big jewel heist, assigning each of them a color name (Mr. White, Mr. Brown, etc.), which is meant not only to protect their anonymity but also to dehumanize them.
 The heist, of course, goes terribly wrong, and each character responds in their own way to the unfolding of events.
-What makes the film such a genius exploration of psychopathy is that each member of the crew, Mr. Pink, Mr. Orange, etc., beautifully exemplifies a distinct color along on the psychopathic spectrum.
+What makes the film such a genius exploration of psychopathy is that each member of the crew (Mr. Pink, Mr. Orange, etc.) beautifully exemplifies a distinct color along the psychopathic spectrum.

 In one of the opening scenes of the film, the dog pack members meet each other for the first time over breakfast at Bob’s Pancake House.
 Tarantino brilliantly uses a discussion about tipping the waitress to reveal both the common worldview of the cons and how their attitudes toward that world and the people in it differ.

-Freddie is the great impostor, the master trickster and bluffer, a Machiavellian.
-The film is set in LA near Hollywood, the capital of illusions where thousands of people dedicate themselves to great performances every day.
+Freddy is the great impostor, the master trickster and bluffer, a Machiavellian.
+The film is set in L.A. near Hollywood, the capital of illusions where thousands of people dedicate themselves to great performances every day.
 Holdaway (Randy Brooks) coaches Freddy to be a great actor, to simulate the alternative reality of a lie and to remain detached.
-Prior to the botched heist, Holdaway has already guided Freddie to identifying White as a hold up man from Milwaukee.
+Prior to the botched heist, Holdaway has already guided Freddy to identifying White as a hold-up man from Milwaukee.
 White is as good as caught at this point.

 This post has explored Reservoir Dogs as a kind of illustrated primer on psychopathic types.
 The second post in this two-parter will look at the world Tarantino created for these personalities to inhabit through the lens of the philosophy of meaning and signification.